Astrotope/n8n-ai-meetup-talk/README.md

 These n8n workflows serve as practical demonstrations of n8n's automation capabilities, modern AI integration patterns, and real-world data processing scenarios.
 They provide some example workflows that show the integration of n8n, Slack, and Pinecone, in the context of extracting and using information from the [Phys.org](https://phys.org/) website.
 In addition to this, a simple webform workflow is provided as an introductory example, and a chatbot app in Slack to show a basic LLM workflow.

+If you have any questions, or you just want to chat, please feel free to contact me through LinkedIn [https://www.linkedin.com/in/coding-the-future/](https://www.linkedin.com/in/coding-the-future/)

 ## Table of Contents

 **Presentation**